Anticimex North American Pest Control Companies Celebrate Halloween with Costumes, Prizes and More

 Anticimex Companies participating in this campaign include Modern Pest Services in New England, JP McHale Pest Managment in New York, Viking Pest Control in the Mid-Atlantic, American Pest in Virginia, Maryland & Washington DC, Killingsworth Environmental in the Charlotte, NC region and Clark’s Termite & Pest Control in the rest of the Carolinas.

 Entering the contest is a simple matter of visiting bugginhalloween.com and completing an online form.
-If you, your loved ones, or your pet dress up as a creepy crawly insect, arachnid, or other pest for Halloween, just upload your photo via Anticimex’s online form for your chance to win!
+If you, your loved ones, or your pet dress up as a creepy crawly insect, arachnid, or other pest for Halloween, just upload your photo via Anticimex’s online form for a chance to win.

 email us here